Clement House (Buffalo, New York): History

 In 1919, the neighboring residence at 776 Delaware Avenue, a Richardsonian Romanesque mansion known as the Gratwick House, was torn down.
 Carolyn's father had originally sold a portion of his property to William H. Gratwick who had Henry Hobson Richardson design the house in 1886 as his last commission.
 The home was constructed in 1888 and completed by Shepley, Rutan and Coolidge, the firm that continued Richardson's practice.

 American Red Cross

-In 1941, Carolyn donated the house to the Western New York Chapter of the American Red Cross in June 1941.
+In June 1941, Carolyn donated the house to the Western New York Chapter of the American Red Cross.
 The residence underwent major restoration in 1999.
-In 2017, The Buffalo Philharmonic Orchestra and the Red Cross announced that local developer and philanthropist John Yurtchuk (co-owner of Calspan) would purchase the property and donate the campus centerpiece, the Clement Residence, to the BPO as a gift to the orchestra.
-After the sale, the residence would house the administrative staff of both the Red Cross and Buffalo Philharmonic Orchestra "with the Red Cross occupying a portion of the first floor and the entire third floor while the BPO staff will occupy the second floor.
-The foyer and conference rooms on the main floor will be shared by the two organizations."
+In 2017, The Buffalo Philharmonic Orchestra and the Red Cross announced that a local developer and philanthropist, John Yurtchuk (co-owner of Calspan), would purchase the property and donate the campus centerpiece, the Clement Residence, to the Buffalo Philharmonic as a gift.
+After the sale, the residence would house the administrative staff of both the Red Cross and orchestra "with the Red Cross occupying a portion of the first floor and the entire third floor while the BPO staff will occupy the second floor.
+The foyer and conference rooms on the main floor will be shared by the two organizations".